pingcap/tidb-dev-guide/src/get-started/write-and-run-unit-tests.md

 make failpoint-disable
 ```

-see more test flags by `go help testflag`.
+To display information on all the test flags, enter `go help testflag`.

-If you develop with GoLand, you can also run a test from the IDE following the [documentation](https://www.jetbrains.com/help/go/performing-tests.html), with manually enable and disable failpoints.
+If you develop with GoLand, you can also run a test from the IDE with manually enabled and disabled fail points.
+See the [documentation](https://www.jetbrains.com/help/go/performing-tests.html) for details.

 ![GoLand Run Tests](../img/goland-run-tests.png)

 As shown above, you can run tests of the whole package, of a test, or of a subtest, by click the corresponding gutter icon.

-If you develop with VS Code, you can also run a test from the editor follow the [documentation](https://code.visualstudio.com/docs/languages/go#_test), with manually enable and disable failpoints.
+If you develop with VS Code, you can also run a test from the editor with manually enabled and disabled fail points.
+See the [documentation](https://code.visualstudio.com/docs/languages/go#_test) for details.

 ![VS Code Run Tests](../img/vscode-run-tests.png)

 As shown above, you can run tests of the whole package, of a test, or of a file.

-### Running tests for pull request
+### Running tests for a pull request

-Before merging a pull request, it requires to pass all tests.
+Before you merge a pull request, it must pass all tests.

-Generally continuous integration will run tests for you, but if you want to run tests with conditions or rerun tests on failure, you should know how to achieve that.
+Generally, continuous integration (CI) runs the tests for you; however, if you want to run tests with conditions or rerun tests on failure, you should know how to do that.

 #### `/rebuild`